kkreuning/rabo.dev/docs/developer-tools/api/api-idempotency.md

 2. You should not make other requests using the same idempotency key within that time frame.

 ## Error handling
-Not all errors are recoverable, if you tried to access a resource that does not exist (by receiving a `404 Not Found` HTTP status code) retrying the request will not fix the situation.
-You should only retry requests in case of timeouts, and HTTP status codes in the 500 range.
+Not all errors are recoverable, for example if you tried to access a resource that does not exist (and received a `404 Not Found` HTTP status code) retrying the request will not fix the situation.

-If you are too fast with your retry you may receive a `422 Unprocessable Entity` HTTP response code because Rabo Smart Pay is still processing your request.
-In that case you should retry the request again later.
+You should only retry requests if:
+- they are timed out.
+- the status code is `408 Request Timeout`, Rabo Smart Pay didn't receive a complete request in time.
+- the status code is `409 Conflict`, your initial request might still be in flight.
+- the status code is `429 Too Many Requests`, you might be [rate-limited](#).
+- the status code is in the `500` range

 ## Best practices
 - Use (random) UUIDs for your idempotency keys.